jiasenlu/LL3M/README.md

-# LL3M: Large Language-based and Multi-Modal Model in Jax / Flax
+# LL3M: Large Language and Multi-Modal Model in Jax / Flax

 The goal of this repo is to build a Large Language / Multi-Modal Model and MoE Model that easily trains and finetunes in Jax / Flax.